terskayl/Project2-Stream-Compaction/README.md

 ```
 This algorithm is strictly sequential, as each following iteration of the for loop is dependent on the previous iteration.
 This algorithm is therefore hard to parallelize and so becomes quite slow at large arrays.
 This scales at `O(n)`.
 ##### GPU Naive Scan
-We can observe that each array entry needs to have all the array indices before it added into its output entry.
+We can observe that each array entry needs to have all the array indices before it is added into its output entry.
 We can do this in parallel, meaning we can utilize the GPU.
-One way to ensure all numbers before an index is accounted for is to first add the index $2^0$ elements before it, then $2^1$, then $2^2$, until out of range.
+One way to ensure all numbers before an index are accounted for is to first add the index $2^0$ elements before it, then $2^1$, then $2^2$, until out of range.
 ```python
 # CPU
 for stride <- 1...arraySize, stride *= 2: